katevision/KateS/_portfolio/portfolio-2.md

 <img src="/KateS/images/revenue_category_year.png" alt="revenue_category_year" style="cursor:pointer;" onclick="document.getElementById('lightbox-img').src=this.src; document.getElementById('lightbox').style.display='flex';">

 **Key Findings**
+Similar to the five-year revenue overview, category revenue remains relatively consistent across all years, with only minor variations.
+As a result, the annual analysis provides limited additional business insight.
+The stable distribution suggests that the dataset does not capture meaningful shifts in category demand over time, making it difficult to identify emerging growth opportunities or declining product segments.

 #### 2.A.3.
 How do revenue, order volume, and Average Order Value change over time?